robincamille/nanogenmo2019/readme.md

 - Fiddle with capitalization / punctuation
 - Is there a better way to use Markov chains to structure a sentence?
 - Should the signs be ordered somehow?
 Current sign first?
-- Is this a birthday horoscope book, or your daily horoscope?
 - Consider adding to the structure: moon/planet movements, final piece of advice